cecrandell/bank/README.md

 git clone https://github.com/cecrandell/bank.git
 ```

 Now that you have downloaded the application on to your computer, please ensure that you have [Python3 installed](https://realpython.com/installing-python/) on your computer.
-Then navigate to the root folder in your terminal and create a new virtual environment:
+Then navigate to the root folder in your Terminal and create a new virtual environment:

 ```js
 python3 -m venv myvenv